Updated October 2020

-Believe it or not fall is right around the corner.
+Believe it or not, fall is right around the corner.
 Cue the Starbucks Pumpkin Spice Latte stampede.
 While it might seem like it’s time to put your camping gear away, fall camping lets you get outside and enjoy the cool crisp weather, changing foliage and cozy surroundings of a roaring campfire.
-Follow these tips to make sure your fall camping trip is one to remember.
+Follow these fall camping tips to make sure your fall camping trip is one to remember.

 Reserve Your Fall Camping Spot

-One other resource that comes in handy if all of your top picks are booked is Hipcamp.
-Think of them as the AirBnB of camping.
-Properties range from vineyards, parks, ranches and farms.
+- Other Campsites: One other resource that comes in handy if all of your top picks are booked is Hipcamp.
+Think of them as the Airbnb of camping.
+Properties range from vineyards, parks, ranches, and farms.
 Many Hipcamp locations have lots of great amenities including access to trails, lakeside cottages, goat dairies, alpaca farms or the ocean views.

 Gearing Up: Fall Camping Tips

 Having the right gear can make or break any camping trip.
 The good news is there’s no reason to go broke gearing up for your trip.
 If you don’t own gear you can always rent a tent, stove and other items from REI or your local outdoor store.
 If you have friends who like to camp ask if you can borrow their gear.
 Most outdoorsy folks are happy to lend out in the name of helping a fellow camper.
 Here’s what to do before you leave.

-Test your Equipment: It’s always a good idea to open up new or borrowed gear and do a test run.
-A couple days before you head out practice putting up your tent.
+- Test your Equipment: It’s always a good idea to open up new or borrowed gear and do a test run.
+A couple of days before you head out practice putting up your tent.
 This will help you in two ways.
 First, it will jog your memory so you will remember how your tent goes together.
 Second, it’s a great time to figure out any problems with your tent including bent poles or missing pieces.